prvdmwrong/prvdmwrong/docs/tutorials/providers.md

 As a rule of thumb, prefer to implement `:start` unless you need the unique behavior of `:init`.

+If you need to modify when a provider loads, you can specify a `loadOrder` parameter, which defaults to `#!lua 1`, e.g. to load before other providers, you can use a `loadOrder` of `#!lua 0`.

-Speaking of which, let's implement a `:start` method to our `PointsProvider`, which will add the player to our points table, and set it to a default value:
+Let's implement a `:start` method to our `PointsProvider`, which will add the player to our points table, and set it to a default value:

 === "Luau"